-- a. the sale of sufficient entitlements to allow take up of the balance of the entitlements under a rights issue; - b. undertakings to accept, or the acceptance of, a takeover offer or pursuant to a scheme of arrangement implemented in accordance with section 411 of the Corporations Act; - c. transfers of shares in the Company already held into a superannuation fund or other saving scheme in which the Restricted Person is a beneficiary; - d. an investment in, or trading in units of, a fund or other scheme (other than a scheme only investing in the shares in the Company) where the assets of the fund or other scheme are invested at the discretion of a third party; and - e. trading under an offer or invitation made to all or most of the shareholders, such as a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal access buy-back, where the plan that determines the timing and structure of the offer has been approved by the Board.
-This includes decisions relating to whether or not to take up the entitlements and the sale of entitlements required to provide for the take up of the balance of entitlements under a renounceable pro rata issue.
+- a. the sale of sufficient entitlements to allow take up of the balance of the entitlements under a rights issue: - b. undertakings to accept, or the acceptance of, a takeover offer or pursuant to a scheme of arrangement implemented in accordance with section 411 of the Corporations Act; - c. transfers of shares in the Company already held into a superannuation fund or other saving scheme in which the Restricted Person is a beneficiary; - d. an investment in, or trading in units of, a fund or other scheme (other than a scheme only investing in the shares in the Company) where the assets of the fund or other scheme are invested at the discretion of a third party; - e. trading under an offer or invitation made to all or most of the Shareholders of the Company, such as a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal access buy-back, where the plan that determines the timing and structure of the offer has been approved by the Board.
+This includes decisions relating to whether or not to take up the entitlements and the sale of entitlements required to provide for the take up of the balance of entitlements under a renounceable pro rata issue; and - f. bona fide gifts of the Company's securities to a Director by a third party.

-The Chairman and the Company Secretary must keep a written record of any information received from Restricted Persons in connection with this Policy and any clearance or refusal to grant clearance given under this Policy.
+The Chair and the Company Secretary must keep a written record of any information received from Restricted Persons in connection with this Policy and any clearance or refusal to grant clearance given under this Policy.